vojtapolasek/vojtux/Readme.md

 5. ksflatten -c <input_kickstart_file.ks> -o <output_kickstart_file.ks>

+    - choose ks/fegora_cs.ks or ks/fegora_en.ks as a input file, based on your language choice

     - this makes sure that all includes will be handled correctly

-5. sudo livemedia-creator --make-iso --no-virt --ks <ks_file.ks --tmp live/tmp --anaconda-arg="--noselinux"
+5. sudo livemedia-creator --make-iso --no-virt --ks <output_kickstart_file.ks> --tmp live/tmp --anaconda-arg="--noselinux"

     - if you did not create your own temporary directory, you can leave out the --tmp argument